 Diagnosing plantar plate injuries can be challenging for a variety of reasons, which will be outlined.
 Acute injuries where there is obvious instability of the toe with pain located on the ball of the foot (directly) over the plantar plate are straightforward.
 However, most injuries are subtle – whether acute or chronic.

 There is a maneuver to test the integrity of the ligament but is often unreliable.
 This test is called a Lachman’s test, which is orthopedically known as a drawer test.
 Here the toe is lifted superiorly to see if the joint can be manually dislocated.
 Obvious cases are obvious, of course.
 Mild and moderate displacement is a gray zone.

 X rays have limited utility as ligaments can’t be visualized.
 However, surgeons can ascertain information about the joint alignment which can suggest a plantar plate injury.
 Toe dislocations are usually obvious (and uncommon) but are indicative of a plantar plate injury.

-Magnetic Resonance Imaging (MRI) is very helpful with plantar plate injuries as its non-invasive and allows for direct visualization of plantar plate.
-However, MRI is not perfect and small or mild tears can be missed or poorly identified – even by the most experienced.
+Magnetic Resonance Imaging (MRI) is very helpful with plantar plate injuries as it’s non-invasive and allows for direct visualization of the plantar plate.
+However, MRI is not perfect, and small or mild tears can be missed or poorly identified – even by the most experienced.